Philippines makes ban on workers going to Kuwait permanent

 More than 260,000 Filipinos work in Kuwait, many of them as housemaids.
 Kuwait and the Philippines have since been negotiating for new rules governing Filipino workers there.

-The Philippines is a major labour exporter across the world, especially in the Mideast, with about a tenth of more than 100 million Filipinos working abroad.
-The earnings they send home have bolstered the Philippine economy for decades.
+The Philippines is a major labour exporter, especially in the Middle East.
+About a tenth of the population works abroad, and the earnings they send home have bolstered the Philippine economy for decades.

 Top Video